You can register a new plant variety overseas or import a variety from overseas and register it in Australia.

 - the first PBR application relating to the candidate variety has been lodged overseas

 Some applicants choose to combine the use of overseas data and a limited growing trial in Australia (a verification trial).
-These verification trials are used to remove doubt that distinctive features of the variety are expressed as described in the overseas data.
+These verification trials remove any doubt that distinctive features of the variety are expressed as described in the overseas data.
 Verification trials may not always include comparators, although depending on the method used to assess uniformity, including the most similar varieties of common knowledge, may be useful.

-Exceptions - overseas data
+Exceptions for overseas data

 We do not accept overseas data for some species due to wide genotype and environment interactions.
-Varietal descriptions from overseas trials have been consistently different from those obtained from trials grown under Australian conditions.
+Varietal descriptions from overseas trials have been consistently different from those obtained in trials grown under Australian conditions.